Analytics 101: The Beginner’s Guide To Web Analytics

 Unfortunately, though, it isn’t the easiest subject to tackle for many businesses, leaning heavily on countless pieces of jargon and generally operating in a way that makes it an intimidating prospect for those who aren’t familiar with it.

 As such, the goal of this article is to provide a practical, easy-to-follow outline of the basics of analytics, taking you from what it actually means to how you can use it to achieve clear improvements for your website (and your business overall).
+We’ve written it with accountants and bookkeepers in mind but the rules apply for all businesses.

 What Analytics Means